Featured in WDC's "Parade of Poets" April 6, 2019.

 While sailing south the sea reflects the tranquil turquoise sky,

-The touch of a lover's kiss inebriates until we sigh,
+The touch of a lover's kiss inebriates me 'til I sigh,

-Strawberries dipped in chocolate roll my eyes inside my head,
+Chocolate dipped strawberries roll my eyes inside my head,

 Being attacked by these dust clouds make me wish I were dead.

-In the Emerald City I discovered tangible meaning to my life,
+In the Emerald City I discovered the tangible meaning of life,

 In Hoosierland I romanced and won the hand of my fair wife,